-Applications must be submitted by the closing date, which is 15th January 2021.
+Applications must be submitted by the closing date, which is 15th January 2023.

-Parents will be notified of the outcome of applications on "national offer day" which is on or about 16th April 2021.
+Parents will be notified of the outcome of applications on "national offer day" which is on or about 16th April 2023.

 Following the offer of a place at the School, parents/carers can be asked to provide their child's proof of identification and main residence.
-The forms of identification may include the child's birth certificate, NHS registration card, council tax bill and recent utility bills.
+The forms of identification may include the child's birth certificate, doctor's registration confirmation, council tax bill and recent utility bills.